shiyu22/covidex/README.md

     $ yarn install
     ```

-    > change ip for your own enviroments
+    > If you changed the port of the server, please modify the parames at src/shared/Constants.ts at line 17 for your own enviroments.

 - Start the server